abhinav14kr/data-modeling/README.md

 ## Project Overview

 This assignment focuses on designing and implementing a structured data model for the given nested JSON data.
 The data includes information about users, brands, and receipts with complex nested structures.

+## Platform

+The data injestion, modeling and querying is done on Snowflake platform.
+The SQL Queries in the directory in the exact order can be run on Snowflake platform to get the results seen with my work.

 ## Data Sources